K-theory of derivators revisited: Introduction

-The proven failure to reconstruct $K$-theory from the triangulated structure of the homotopy category satisfying certain desirable properties \cite{ankttc} suggested to turn to the more highly structured world of derivators for such a reconstruction.
-Indeed it turned out that derivators are structured enough to allow for a natural definition of $K$-theory.
+The main problem is to understand how close this passage from the model to its associated derivator actually is to being faithful.
+This paper is a contribution to this problem in connection with Waldhausen $K$-theory regarded as an invariant of homotopy theories.
+The proven failure to reconstruct $K$-theory from the triangulated structure of the homotopy category in a way that it satisfies certain desirable properties \cite{ankttc} suggested to turn to the more highly structured world of derivators for such a reconstruction.
+Indeed, it turned out that the structure of a derivator is rich enough to allow for a natural definition of $K$-theory.
 This was introduced by Maltsiniotis \cite{ktdt} who also conjectured that it satisfies an \emph{additivity} property, \emph{agreement} with Quillen $K$-theory and a \emph{localization} property.
-In previous work \cite{ankttd}, we showed that \emph{agreement} fails for Waldhausen $K$-theory and moreover, that derivator $K$-theory cannot satisfy both agreement with Quillen $K$-theory and the localization property.
-On the other hand, Cisinski and Neeman \cite{adkt} showed that additivity for derivator $K$-theory holds for triangulated derivators.
+In previous work \cite{ankttd}, we showed that \emph{agreement} fails for Waldhausen $K$-theory and moreover, that derivator $K$-theory cannot satisfy both \emph{agreement} with Quillen $K$-theory and the \emph{localization} property.
+On the other hand, Cisinski and Neeman \cite{adkt} showed that \emph{additivity} for derivator $K$-theory holds for triangulated derivators.

+The purpose of this paper is twofold.
+First we define a new $K$-theory of derivators, which we call Waldhausen $K$-theory, and show that it agrees with Waldhausen $K$-theory for all well-behaved Waldhausen categories (Theorem \ref{agreement}).
+The proof rests crucially on the homotopically flexible versions of the $\S_{\bullet}$-construction due to Blumberg-Mandell \cite{aKtaht} and Cisinski \cite{ikted}.